PsyAgent: Constructing Human-like Agents Based on Psychological Modeling and Contextual Interaction: Methodology

-Concretely, a frame is represented as a typed record $\langle \text{arena}, r, c, n, s, \text{subskills}, \text{template}, \text{feedback}\rangle$ with consistent tag schemas for authoring and analysis.
+with consistent tag schemas for authoring and analysis.
 This representation makes \emph{local social affordances} explicit, allowing the same target Big Five profile $\mathbf{t}$ to yield context-sensitive choices without resorting to demographic stereotypes.
-In our implementation, MSC frames are injected into prompts via fixed templates (together with the active arena/role tag), so that models are conditioned on role–norm structure at decode time.
-By decoupling the trait prior (from IS) from situational demands (from MSC), the system preserves long-horizon persona stability while adapting to norms and stakes specific to working, familial, peer, civic, solitary, romantic, learning, and public-expression settings.
+In our implementation, MSC frames are injected into prompts via fixed templates (together with the active arena/role tag), so that models are conditioned on role--norm structure at decode time.
+By decoupling the trait prior (from IS) from situational demands (from MSC), the system aims to preserve long-horizon persona stability while adapting to norms and stakes specific to working, familial, peer, civic, solitary, romantic, learning, and public-expression settings.